OpenNebula/docs/source/marketplace/appliances/marketapps.rst

 Additional Commands
 ================================================================================

-Like any other OpenNebula Resource, Marketplace Applications respond to the base actions, namely:
+Like any other OpenNebula Resource, Marketplace Appliances respond to the base actions, namely:

 * delete
 * update